 The predispositions to health issues like these emphasize the importance of finding a good breeder and a Chihuahua with healthy parentage.

-A good way to keep on top of issues is to have regular check-ups with your vet.
+A good way to keep on top of any issues that do arise is to have regular check-ups with your vet.

 Long Haired Chihuahua Puppies